 McNally North 223

-Her research interests include religion, migration, and identity among Scottish and Irish communities in the British Atlantic.
-She also investigates sustainable development and rural change more broadly over the course of the eighteenth and nineteenth centuries.
+Her research specialism is religion, migration, and minority identities in the British Atlantic.
+She is also interested in sustainable development and rural change more broadly over the course of the eighteenth and nineteenth centuries.
 Her first book, Creating a Scottish Church: Catholicism, Gender and Ethnicity in Nineteenth-Century Scotland, is accompanied by numerous chapters and articles.
-She is currently working on her second monograph which considers the ways in which the British Empire enabled Britain's religious peripheries to expand understandings of citizenship and belonging.
+Her second monograph, which considers the ways in which the British Empire enabled Britain's religious peripheries to expand understandings of citizenship and belonging.
 She is the co-editor (with Jan-Christoph Heilinger and Eva Alisic) of Responsibility for Refugee and Migrant Integration volume with De Gruyter Publishers (forthcoming) and co-edits (with Chris Dalglish, the Histories of the Scottish North Atlantic book series for Edinburgh University Press.